How to Enable and Configure the SCWS PHP Module in ServBay

 fromextension = scws.so

-to enable it:ini[scws] ; Uncomment the following line to enable scws extension = scws.so ;scws.default.charset = gbk ;scws.default.fpath = /Applications/ServBay/etc/scws
+to activate:ini[scws] ; Uncomment the following line to enable scws extension = scws.so ;scws.default.charset = gbk ;scws.default.fpath = /Applications/ServBay/etc/scws

 1